richanna/Identity-Events/draft-ietf-secevent-http-push.md

 --- middle
 Introduction and Overview {#intro}
 =========================
-This specification defines how a stream of SETs {{!SET}} over TLS.
+This specification defines how a stream of SETs {{!SET}} can be transmitted to a previously registered Event Receiver using {{!HTTP}}
+over TLS.
 The specification defines a method to push SETs via HTTP POST.

 This specification defines a method for SET delivery in what is known as Event Streams.